 Is There a Solution?

-When we take Pride seriously, we learn that humility must be given to us.
+When we take the story of Nebuchadnezzar and Pride seriously, we learn that humility must be given to us.
 Humility, as with any spiritual gift, is still a gift.
 Thus, we can’t claim to be the author of humility without succumbing to Pride.
 What then is the solution?

 We learn from this passage that Pride is not something we can do away with on our own.
 We require something above and beyond ourselves.
 To be healed of Pride, God has to do it for us.
 Only God can remove our Pride.
 Humility, therefore, is an absolute surrender to God’s sovereignty and will over our lives.
 To really do away with Pride we’ve go to realize and accept two basic truths.